 LINC is working to collectively promote a diverse, equitable, and inclusive Lehigh Valley.
 Our DEI Council is made up of regional leaders, working together to support Lehigh Valley employers in advancing and sustaining their DEI Initiatives.
-For our next feature, we connected with Dr. G. Christopher Hunt of Moravian University.
-Dr. Hunt spoke with us about his experience in DEI and his motivations to serve on LINC’s DEI Council
+For our next feature, we connected with Dr. G. Christopher Hunt of Moravian University and Judy Sabino, of Lehigh Valley Health Network.
+Dr. Hunt and Judy with us about their experience in DEI and his motivations to serve on LINC’s DEI Council

 Why did you want to serve on the DEI Council?